iTwenty/personal-website/content/posts/05-swiftui-drawerview-p1/index.md

 }
 {{< /preview >}}

 1. The `overlap` CGFloat property is a fraction between between 0 to 1.
 It governs how wide the drawer should be compared to the main content.
+As an example, overlap value of 0.7 means drawer view's width will be 70% of main view's width.
 2. Within our GeometryReader closure, we calculate the width of drawer using the width of the proxy and overlap fraction.
 3. We embed both main and drawer views inside a ZStack.
 Drawer comes after main since we want drawer to show on top of main view.
 4. We embed main view in an infinitely sized frame.
-Practically, this means the frame will extend to occupy same size as it's first *non layout neutral* parent.
+Practically, this means the frame will extend to occupy same size as it's first *non layout neutral*[^layout_neutral] parent.
 Since both ZStack and GeometryReader are layout neutral, the frame will end up occupying the size of the device screen.
 5. We embed drawer in a frame with infinite height, but width is constrained to what we calculated in step 2.

-### Show/hide drawer programtically
+### Show/hide drawer programatically

-Note that in ContentView, we are toggling the isOpen boolean on button taps.
+Note that in ContentView, we are toggling the `isOpen` boolean on button taps.
 Tapping the buttons won't do anything yet.
 To fix this, we need to modify the position of drawer along X axis in response to the boolean value.
 This can be accomplished by adding an `offset` modifier to drawer view.

 ```swift
 var body: some View {